 The heat is ON!
-With summer in full force and a hot 10-day weather forecast coming our way, you'll want to be mindful of the simple, DIY things you can do to revive your air conditioner in the unfortunate situation of an AC breakdown.
+With summer in full force, you'll want to be mindful of the simple, DIY things you can do to revive your air conditioner in the unfortunate situation of an AC breakdown.

 If you experience a 'no-cool' situation at home, our team is here to help; however, to save you time and money in the instance of a simple resolution, before you call for service on your air conditioner, here are 6 things you can check!